joelbugarini/joelbugarini.github.io/about.md

 So, there I was, calling to Mexico City, asking for guidance, being pressured for my boss in Sonora, and being interrogated for the tech guys of the client.
 I was installing SQL Server for the _n_ time at 6:00 pm (14 hours for the release), it takes it’s time.
 More pressure and more complaints were given to me and all I could do was click Next to the installation.

 *10:00 pm*
 _”10 hours for the release”_  I’ve just finished other installation for the server and guess what… yes!
 It didn’t work.
 I needed to reinstall the server and start over the process.
-The faces of the people when I explain the situation was not a happy face.
+The faces of the people when I explain the situation was not exactly a happy face.

-*12:00 pm*
+*12:00 am*
 _”8 hours for the release”_  The people around the office was walking around without any thing to do but wait for me.
 That made me think that the green progress bar was peculiarly slow.

+*2:00 am*
+_”6 hours for the release”_  Chaos, a very accurate word for the situation.
+Confusion everywhere, no one believe what was happening and I was in the middle of this battle, fighting for make that thing works.
+All the people involved in this project was trying to help, they take some PC´s and start installing Windows Server on them, useless at this point.

+*4:00 am*
+_”4 hours for the release”_ The image of my boss siting on a chair, laying on his knees, grabbing his hair with his hands, spoke by itself.
+Things went very wrong, so I stop trying to make another installation, stand up from my chair, walk to the team and say to them:

+- What do you need show for today?
+- Just a window where they could see the PDF’s for today. -The boss of the project said, and I immediately remember that I had some PSD files from the Designer that I could easily import trough a feature of Blend.
+- I can make it in two hours, you take a shower, take a nap and come back to help me install it in each PC.
+- Are you sure?
+- Yes, I am -I wasn’t, but for some reason I said that.

+Every one ran to their houses, I was alone importing a PSD file to a recently created project, hard coding like never before, turning images into buttons without states.
+Two hour later it was done, a pretty convincing screen where people can read a document.
+People came over to help me install in every machine and we present it that way.
+The meeting don’t last more than 20 minutes, nobody say nothing.
+I was petrified, waiting for the worst when a user say:

+- Are you the programmer?
+- Y..Yes -I answered with a lump in the throat.
+- Can you make swipe it on the document instead of the scrollbar? just like an iPad.
+- Of course! -I said with a smile in the face.

+No body noticed, a very good sense of relief come to my body, and I could breath again.
+After all this nightmare we were taken to a boardroom to yell at us, I didn’t care at all, I was death, like a ghost and to me that was a battle won.

 #To be continued..